celery/celery/docs/tutorials/daemonizing.rst

     Node names to start.

 * CELERYD_OPTS
-    Additional arguments to celeryd, see `celeryd --help` for a list.
+    Additional command-line arguments for the worker, see `celery worker --help` for a list.

 * CELERYD_CHDIR
     Path to change directory to at start.
 Default is to stay in the current directory.

 * CELERYD_PID_FILE
     Full path to the PID file.
-Default is /var/run/celeryd%n.pid
+Default is /var/run/celery/%N.pid

 * CELERYD_LOG_FILE
-    Full path to the celeryd log file.
-Default is /var/log/celeryd@%n.log
+    Full path to the worker log file.
+Default is /var/log/celery/%N.log

 * CELERYD_LOG_LEVEL
-    Log level to use for celeryd.
+    Worker log level.
 Default is INFO.

 * CELERYD_USER
-    User to run celeryd as.
+    User to run the worker as.
 Default is current user.

 * CELERYD_GROUP
-    Group to run celeryd as.
+    Group to run worker as.
 Default is current user.

 * CELERY_CREATE_DIRS
     Always create directories (log directory and pid file directory).